 In the case of our question, we have to look at the lifecycle for .NET Framework 4.6.2.
-The start of the lifecycle is fairly recent (2016), but the end depends on how you look at it.
+The lifecycle started in 2016, but the end depends on how you look at it.
 Microsoft has a mainstream support and an extended support.

 When mainstream support ends, Microsoft no longer enhances the product.
 Seeing as this is the .NET Framework at a specific version, we can more or less safely ignore this.
 It also means there won’t be any bugfixes anymore.
 This can be more of an issue to you.

-When extended support ends, we have an entirely different situation altogether.
+When extended support ends, we have an entirely different situation.
 When Microsoft ends extended support, it stops releasing security-related fixes.
 This is a more critical issue.

 If you’ve gone beyond extended support, I’d recommend you check your options or have a very good reason not to update.